5-C-Folio/migration_reports_FSE/migration_reports/honeysuckle/holdings_transformation_report.md

 Total number of Tags processed | 52,871,528
 Value errors | 130
 bib id not in map | 260
+<br/>Data errors preventing records from being migrated are marked **FIX BEFORE MIGRATION**.
+The library is advised to clean up these errors in the source data.<br/><br/> The sections related to field counts and mapping results are marked **REVIEW**.
+These do not indicate errors preventing records from being migrated, but may point to data anomalies or in the mappings.
+The library should review these to make sure that the numbers are what one would expect, knowing the source data.
+Is this the expected number of serials?
+Is this the expected number of cartographic materials?

 ## Record status (leader pos 5)
+**REVIEW** An ovrview of the Record statuses (Leader position 5) present in your source data.
 <details><summary>Click to expand all 3 things</summary>

 Measure | Count